 abc.dyn.example won't be visible from sites hosted on other subdomains of

 dyn.example, and Let's Encrypt will allow up to 20 certificates per week within

 But since Let's Encrypt entered general availability, there has been a huge backlog for dynamic DNS providers to get onto the PSL.

 (In mid-2017, someone claimed that PSL may finally be catching up.)

-In addition, Let's Encrypt doesn't issue wildcard certificates.
+In addition, Let's Encrypt did not issue wildcard certificates prior to January 2018.
 This causes problems for users of software that follows a security model like that of the Sandstorm productivity suite, which uses a wildcard DNS record and generates a new random subdomain for each new user session as a means of thwarting cross-site attacks.
 Though users of Sandstorm itself can use the Sandcats.io CA, other self-hosted free software projects may not have that luxury.